 7. Can Sex Help Me Get a Six Pack?

 You will definitely get a lot more sex after having the six pack, but you should definitely do it before too.
 Not only you will burn a few extra calories, but you will also sleep better and get rid of stress.
 What does this has to do with abs?
 It’s very simple: stress is usually correlated with eating junk food and having abdominal fat, while a good sleep can help you lose weight faster and healthier.

 So there you go…now you know the answers to the most common questions about abs.
-If you are looking for a step-by-step guide to getting the six pack you dream of, then we recommend you the most popular program for abs called “Truth About Abs”.
+If you are looking for a step-by-step guide to getting the six pack you dream of, as well as an aesthetic physique like Zyzz or Lazar Angelov, we highly recommend you the "Adonis Golden Ratio".